microsoft/vsts-nuget-bootstrapper/readme.md

 # Bootstrap a development environment for use with VSO Package Management

 ## Background
-**VSS.PackageManagement.Bootstrap** provides a set of tools and scripts that makes it easy to set up a development environment that uses VSO Package Management.
+**Microsoft.VisualStudio.Services.NuGet.Bootstrap** provides a set of tools and scripts that makes it easy to set up a development environment that uses VSO Package Management.

-Much like the "Visual Studio Developer Prompt" makes it easy to interact with MSBuild, **VSS.PackageManagement.Bootstrap** creates a development environment that makes it easy to always have the latest package management tools, perform authentication, and use feeds.
+Much like the "Visual Studio Developer Prompt" makes it easy to interact with MSBuild, **Microsoft.VisualStudio.Services.NuGet.Bootstrap** creates a development environment that makes it easy to always have the latest package management tools, perform authentication, and use feeds.

 ### Why use it?
 1. Users don't need to have nuget.exe installed and on their path.
 The environment automatically fetches and uses the latest supported NuGet tooling.